 We do this through our market research and intelligence activities; by networking and matchmaking businesses; through cleantech advocacy; and research into the economic opportunities and constraints of water.

 The resources listed here are essential reading, which provide a greater overview of the opportunities in this sector.
-For other related tools, resources and information see the Library below.
+For other related tools, resources and information see our business support page.